Appracatappra/SwiftUIGamepad/Sources/SwiftUIGamepad/SwiftUIGamepad.docc/SwiftUIGamepad.md

 >
 > Additionally, all `SwiftUIGamepad` controls on the same `View` **must** use the same `viewID` property.

 If gamepad access is established, we set a state variable and provide user **Help** descriptions for the gamepad controls the `View` responds to.

 You can use the `GamepadHelpOverlay` view to display standardized help inside of your app as follows:

 ```
 if showGamepadHelp {
     GamepadHelpOverlay()
 }
 ```

+@Image(source: "Image02.png", alt: "Help Overlay")

+The entries that you've added using functions like `buttonMenuUsage` or `buttonAUsage` will be displayed here.

 Additionally, if your app required a gamepad to work, you can use the standardized `GamepadRequiredOverlay` to request that the user connect a gamepad before continuing: